aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

 1. Set Credential Environment Variables

-   Before you create a cluster, you will need to set and export these environment variables for your vSphere user name and password.
+   Before you create a cluster, you will need to set and export these environment variables for your vSphere username and password.
 Make sure you use single quotes around the values so that your shell does not interpret the values:

    ```bash
    export EKSA_VSPHERE_USERNAME='billy'